fgolemo/qemunet/README.md

 *QemuNet is a light shell script based on QEMU and VDE to enable easy virtual networking.*

+### Attribution ###

+THIS REPOSITORY IS A MIRROR OF https://gitlab.inria.fr/esnard/qemunet/ The reason I created this mirror is that some of my students couldn't access the URL above.
+This seems to be fixed now. before cloning or forking this repo, please see if you can access the original.
+I have no making in either the original code nor this mirror and i am just providing this for convenience.

 ### Requirements ###

 First of all, the QemuNet script is written in *Bash* version greater than or equal to 4.
 Then, you can install all the QemuNet dependencies in a Debian-like OS, as follow: